 It is important to remember that the procedure also includes active simultaneous resuscitation.
 The first 4 types of equipment ensure adequate and effective resuscitation and the next 6 are required for the surgical aspects of the procedure.
 The physician and personnel taking part in the resuscitative portion of the procedure must be different than the physician performing the surgical aspect.
 In the setting of successful resuscitation, an operating room (OR) room must be available for subsequent closure.
 Finally, the last 3 pieces of equipment will be needed for the infant resuscitation.

 An interprofessional approach should be employed.
-As is in the setting for a trauma activation, a team of emergency medicine physicians, trauma surgeons, obstetrics and gynecology physicians, anesthesiologists, pediatric neonatologist, and emergency (ER)/intensive care unit (ICU), obstetrics (OB), and neonatal intensive care unit (NICU) trained nursing staff should be present for these scenarios.
+As is in the setting for trauma activation, a team of emergency medicine physicians, trauma surgeons, obstetrics and gynecology physicians, anesthesiologists, pediatric neonatologist, and emergency (ER)/intensive care unit (ICU), obstetrics (OB), and neonatal intensive care unit (NICU) trained nursing staff should be present for these scenarios.

 If there is a concern for a peri-arrest scenario or if the patient is actively arresting, an interprofessional team must be consulted, including neonatology, and obstetrics and trauma surgery, if needed, and involved early.
 The physician performing the procedure should try to wear sterile attire if and when possible.
-The mother should remain the supine position.
+The mother should remain in the supine position.
 A left lateral tilt can be employed but is not always necessary.
 Iodine solutions can be used to sterilize the skin before incision.

 Regarding breathing, pregnant patients have a higher disposition of rapid decline in their PaO2 during apneic episodes.
 It is important to place all pregnant patients on supplemental oxygen (O2), regardless of their peripheral capillary oxygen saturation (SpO2).
 Given the sizeable circulating blood volume, hypovolemia must be considered in pregnant patients before the presentation of clinical signs and symptoms of hypovolemia, and shock.
 Aggressive fluid resuscitation should be initiated despite normal blood pressure readings.